prismicio/slice-machine/messages/git-unauthorized-prismic.md

 ## How to fix the issue

-First, ensure a Prismic Write API token was saved in Slice Machine.
-You can set, update, and delete a Write API token from Slice Machine's Settings page.

-If a token was already saved in Slice Machine, verify that the Prismic Write API token is valid:
+Re-connect the Prismic and GitHub repositories, ensuring the Write API token is active and correct:

+1. In Slice Machine's Settings page, disconnect the connected GitHub repository.
+1. Re-connect the GitHub repository.
+1. When asked for a Write API token, provide a valid token.

+Tokens can be created following these steps:

 1. In the Prismic repository, navigate to the Settings page.
-2. Select **API & Security** in the sidebar and the **Write APIs** tab at the top of the page.
+1. Select **API & Security** in the sidebar and the **Write APIs** tab at the top of the page.
-3. Verify that the Write API token is listed.
-If necessary, generate a new token and save it in Slice Machine.
+1. Create and copy a new Write API token or copy an existing token.